Flotation for the Eastport Pram

 The dink rides securely lashed upsidedown on the foredeck.
 To make it sit flush, with no wobble, I trimmed the transom to conform to the crown of the deck.
 A hard dink on deck has unexpected good consequences.
 It doesn't interfere at all with the genoa or with passage to the bow.
 The skeg makes for a grand first grab when going forward in a seaway, and the next handhold is an insert in the inverted daggerboard box (rightside-up, the insert closes off the trunk for towing).
 The most treacherous journey on most sailboats in heavy seas is from mast to bow pulpit.
 No more, on my boat.

 So, am I making a case for light wooden dinghies on deck?
 Sure.
-But I can only carry two other people, and the water needs to be pretty flat.
+But I can only carry one other person and a large dog, and the water needs to be pretty flat.
 Rowing them is no fun, although alone you go like a surfboard.
 Forget a half-mile ride ashore with five guests in blazers drinking Prosecco, that's what an outboard-powered inflatable does so well.
 However, I don't miss dragging a wet mass of whale blubber out of a too-small compartment, pumping it up, and then praying over a British Seagull for an hour.
 Do they still make British Seagulls?
-Cute as a kitten and pass the spark plug wrench.
+Pass the spark plug wrench.

 Anyway, how many dinghies can you have?
 One must serve.